SecZetta/integrations/templates/iam-framework.md

 ## Getting Started

-SecZetta has integrations with all of the top Identity and Access Management (IAM) tools in the market.
+At the highest of levels, SecZetta can be considered your authoritative source for all non-employee user types.
+This includes but is not limited to: Contractors, Consultants, 3rd party vendors, Students, Alumni, Doctors, Affiliates and the list can go on and on.
+SecZetta is **not** a provisioning solution and it relys on its top Identity partners to handle this for our joint customers.
+Because of this, SecZetta has built certified integrations with many of the top Identity and Access Management (IAM) tools in the market.
+This guide is not going to go into specifics about particular IAM vendors, but rather discuss the best practices approach on how we integrate with any and all IAM systems.

 There are *primarily* 2 ways our customers integrate with their IAM solutions depending on the capabilities of the IAM tool.
+The rest of this guide will discuss and expand upon these 2 integration approaches.

 ### 1. IAM initated data aggregation